The Masters started yesterday

-The Masters started yesterday and immediately produced a high quality, tense match, ending in the demise of the World Champion and World n°1 Mark Selby.
+The tournament immediately produced a high quality, tense match, ending in the demise of the World Champion and World n°1 Mark Selby.

 A sell-out crowd in London were treated a superb contest and a dramatic finish as World Champion Selby missed a crucial last red in the deciding frame.
 That let Williams in to snatch victory and set up a quarter-final clash with Barry Hawkins or Kyren Wilson on Thursday evening (tickets still available – click here for details).

 Welsh 42-year-old Williams has had a fine run of results in recent weeks having won the Northern Ireland Open in November – his first ranking title for six years – and climbed to tenth in the world.
 Selby, by contrast, has struggled for form since winning the International Championship two months ago, suffering early exits at the first two Triple Crown events of the season.